wanhive/hub/docs/INSTALL.md

 wanhive -ta -n 256
 ```

-A large Wanhive network can have multiple authentication hubs to provide [redundancy](#bootstrap).
+Wanhive network can have multiple authentication hubs for [redundancy](#bootstrap).

 ## Multicast consumer (client)

 The following instructions are valid for a **Basic setup** (for testing purposes only).

-1. STart an overlay hub with clustering and client authentication disabled.
+1. Start an overlay hub with [clustering](#clustering-optional) and [client authentication](#client-authentication-optional) disabled.
-    * Publish-subscribe is automatically disabled in a cluster.
-2. Update the configuration file for the client:
-    * Disable *HUB/listen* (comment-out or set to FALSE).
+2. Disable the following property (comment-out or set to FALSE) in the client's configuration file:

 ```
 [HUB]